Skip to main content

 Why does weekly visibility create more risk than most CFOs realize?

 Between Thursday updates, the company operates on memory and assumption.
-The CFO remembers the general cash position from last week's forecast and assumes nothing major has changed.
-This works 80% of the time.
-The other 20% is where the damage happens.
+The CFO remembers last week's general cash position and assumes nothing major changed.
+That works until timing slips, a payment misses, or an outflow lands earlier than expected.

 A $12M professional services company illustrates the pattern.
 Monthly payroll is $340,000, hitting on the 1st and 15th.
 The biggest client pays between the 10th and 20th, usually around the 12th.
 The Thursday forecast on the 8th shows sufficient cash for the 15th payroll.
 But the client's payment does not arrive by the 12th.
 Or the 13th.
 The controller notices on the 14th and calls the client.
 The client says they mailed the check on the 11th.
 It arrives on the 17th.
 The company scrambles to cover a two-day gap that should not have been a surprise.